 Every school must have an admissions policy for each academic year.
-The admission authority must ensure that the practices and criteria used to decide on the allocation of school places are fair, clear and objective.
+The admission authority must ensure that the practices and criteria used to decide on the allocation of school places are fair, clear, and objective.

-This policy is written to comply with the mandatory requirements of the School Admissions Code, the School Admissions Code and all other relevant legislation so that:
+This policy is written to comply with the mandatory requirements of the School Admissions Code, the School Admissions Code

-- Parents know they must apply for a place and how and when to apply - Parents know what will happen after they apply - It is clear to all, including our school community, how many places are available - Our school community understands our admission procedures - We are committed to a fair, consistent and transparent admissions process
+- Parents know they must apply for a place and how and when to apply - Parents know what will happen after they apply - It is clear to all, including our school community, how many places are available - Our school community understands our admission procedures - We are committed to a fair, consistent, and transparent admissions process